Posts Tagged ‘pt2399’

 Arduino: Analog Aerials

 Essentially the oBITerator program with aerials instead of actual input signal.
 Of course, we’ve got to mix in the newly constructed PT2399 pedal.
-A little work needs to happen in the common-collector preamp which I’m mainly using to lower the input impedance into the delay chip.
+A little work needs to happen in the common-collector preamp in the delay pedal.
 I’ll be recalculating those values soon as well as switching out a couple of the ceramic caps.
 They sounded good on the bread board initially, but I’d like to have a little less cutoff.
 Of course, no experiment would be complete without an LM386-based cigar box amplifier powering a Weber 12″ signature alnico.

 Square-wave Oscillator Meets PT2399…